The Devil Wears Prada (film): Audience demographics

-"[The film] definitely paved the way for the filmmakers and distributors of the world to know that there was a female audience that was really strong out there", Gabler recalls, one that was not segmented by age.
-She pointed to later movies, such as Mamma Mia!, 27 Dresses (2008) (written by McKenna) and Me Before You (2016), that appeared to her to be trying to replicate The Devil Wears Prada's success with that demographic.
-However, Gabler feels they did not do so as well.
-"Prada reminds me of movies that we don't have a lot of now—it harkens back to classic movies that had so much more than just one kind of plot line ...
-You just keep wanting to find something that can touch upon the same zeitgeist as this film."
+In a 2016 IndieWire article, producer Elizabeth Gabler recalled, "[The film] definitely paved the way for the filmmakers and distributors of the world to know that there was a female audience that was really strong out there", one that was not segmented by age.
+"Prada reminds me of movies that we don't have a lot of now—it harkens back to classic movies that had so much more than just one kind of plot line … You just keep wanting to find something that can touch upon the same zeitgeist as this film".

-For Streep, the most significant thing about the film was that "[t]his was the first time, on any movie I have ever made, where men came up to me and said, 'I know what you felt like, this is kind of like my life.'
-That was for me the most ground-breaking thing about Devil Wears Prada—it engaged men on a visceral level," she told Indiewire.
+For Streep, the most significant thing about the film was that, telling Indiewire, "This was the first time, on any movie I have ever made, where men came up to me and said, 'I know what you felt like, this is kind of like my life.'
+That was for me the most ground-breaking thing about Devil Wears Prada—it engaged men on a visceral level".